Table of Contents

 5 Steps to Continuous Improvement

 However, this is no longer possible in today’s business world.
 Because the competition is fierce and it has been proven time and again that businesses that can progress faster than their competitors are the ones that will stay ahead in the long run.
-There are two factors that are necessary for a business to progress rapidly: continuous improvement and innovation.
+Two factors are necessary for a business to progress rapidly: continuous improvement and innovation.
 There are some reasons for the increasing importance of these two factors.
 Let’s take a look at these together:

 There are multiple businesses that offer a particular product or service at the same time.
 In this era of increasing technology, it is very easy for customers to reach these businesses and make comparisons between them.
 When you look at it from here, it is clear that there is a much more competitive environment than in the past.
 The high level of competition allows businesses to focus on innovation, giving them the foundation to do better.
 It’s easier to defend your place in the industry when competition is limited.
 However, in today’s competitive environment, turning your back on innovation and continuous improvement means falling behind your competitors.